Powered by iSpeech

 Accessible Career counselors can consult with those that provide testing, teachers, university counselors, doctors, and workplace professionals only if you provide a specific release of information.
 However, sharing information can accelerate your progress in certain cases.

-In the rare circumstances that you are unable to continue working due to your condition, you and your counselor can discuss options available.
+In the rare circumstances that you are unable to continue working due to your condition, you and your counselor can discuss the options available.
 Typical places to get support include Social Security, Texas Workforce Commission, TIRR, and the Veterans Administration.
 You and your counselor can also decide if returning to school, self-employment, freelancing, or starting a (part-time) business is right for you.

 referral for assessment